Micky van de Ven

-Micky van de Ven (/nl/; born 19 April 2001) is a Dutch professional footballer who plays either as a centre-back or left-back for club Tottenham Hotspur and the Netherlands national team.
+Micky van de Ven (/nl/; born 19 April 2001) is a Dutch professional footballer who plays either as a centre-back or left-back for club Tottenham Hotspur, which he captains, and the Netherlands national team.
+Known for his ball-playing abilities and physicality, he is also one of the fastest players in the world.

 Club career

 Early career

 Van de Ven began his career with Volendam, and made his first team debut against Jong PSV in the Eerste Divisie, going on to make 19 appearances during the 2019–20 season.
 He assumed the captaincy during his first full season and scored twice in 26 appearances as Volendam reached the promotion play-offs.

 Van de Ven transferred to German club VfL Wolfsburg in 2021 for a fee of £3.15 million and played all but one of the team's Bundesliga matches during the 2022–23 season, scoring his only goal in a 2–0 win against Borussia Dortmund.
 Van de Ven recorded the highest top speed of any defender in the Bundesliga that season, at 22.3 mph.